softedco/Scratch-block-maker/README.md

 ```js
 block("(ternary):if <condition> then [yes;menu;default] else (no;0)")
 ```
-### Upsides:
-- Minimal boilerplate
+### Minimal boilerplate
+Everything is in a single line
-- Easy to learn
+### Easy to learn
+Minimal and intuitive syntax
-- Flexible
+### Flexible
+Need more options?
+Pass an object to the second argument
-### Downside:
+### But...
-Using any brackets outside of defining arguments is prohibited
+You can't use any brackets outside of defining types, which aren't suitable for blocks anyway